 5. Send Your Email Marketing Campaign

-Once you’re satisfied with your to and from fields, subject line, and email design, it’s time to send your email campaign.
-Do a double-check to make sure your links in your email are correct, and then choose to either send or schedule your campaign—find the button to send at the top right of your email campaign in Mailchimp.
+Once you’re satisfied with your marketing campaign’s to and from fields, subject line, and email design, it’s time to send your email campaign.
+Do a double-check to make sure all the links in your email are correct, such as aren’t broken, and then choose to either send or schedule your campaign.
+You’ll find the button to send at the top right of your email campaign in Mailchimp.

 Keep in mind that if you want to schedule your email to be sent at a specific time, you’ll have to upgrade to a paid plan.
-The benefit of scheduling your email campaign is that you can create one or multiple campaigns at once and schedule them to be sent at the best times to reach your audience, based on your audience’s time zone, for holidays, special events, and more.
+The benefit of scheduling email campaigns in advance is that you can create one or multiple campaigns at once and schedule them to be sent at the best times to reach your audience, based on your audience’s time zone, for holidays or special events, and more:

 Choosing the best time to send an email comes down to knowing your audience.
-For example, if you sell products online to people who tend to work 8 a.m. to 5 p.m., GetResponse data shows early hours as the best time to send.
-Emails sent at 4 a.m. get the highest open rates, while emails sent at 6 a.m. enjoy the highest click-through rates.
+For example, if you sell products online to people who tend to work Monday to Friday from 8 a.m. to 5 p.m., GetResponse data shows early hours as the best time to send.
+Emails sent at 4 a.m. get the highest open rates while emails sent at 6 a.m. enjoy the highest click-through rates.

 Frequently Asked Questions (FAQs)